hunter-teacher-cert/csci77800-fall2022/README.md

   - hyperlink(s) to primary source(s) included
   - summary of issue or newsworthy development
   - single page
-  - add to this folder in git repo via pull request
 - Other supporting files may be added to ethicacy folder.
 Each partners' folder must contain all files.

 ### Presentation